Simala, Sibonga

 Steep path leading to the monastery, notice how the kids lean forward.

-People falling in line to reach and kiss the Holy Sculpture of Mother
+People falling in line to reach and kiss the Holy Sculpture of Mother Mary.

 Candles can be bought for 5 Peso each